datacite/lupo/README.md

 bundle exec rake db:seed:development:base
 ```

-All other seed opntion can be found using rake --tasks
+All other seed options can be found using rake --tasks

 We use Rspec for testing: